jeremenichelli/gimme-your-content-punk/README.md

   - In the root folder of the project run `yarn`.
   - With `yarn bundle` a `font.js` is created for the optimized page.
   - Finally `yarn serve` will start a server at port `5000` with the project.
-  - At the index of the site, you will find links for both optimized and unoptimized cases. _It's recommended to open the pages with network and CPU throttling to emulate a mobile slow connection and see it effects on users._
+  - At the index of the site, you will find links for both optimized and unoptimized cases. _It's **recommended** to open the pages with network and CPU throttling to emulate a mobile slow connection._

 ## Resources